 Student loans acquired by the Program have various maturity dates.
-The maximum maturity date is ten years once repayment begins for loans other than consolidation loans; however, for older loans the maximum maturity date is fifteen years from the date of the loan regardless of when the student graduates.
+The maximum maturity date is dependent on loan type, repayment option and outstanding balance and other terms as established by the US Department of Education (DOE) and authorized by the Higher Education Act (HEA).
 For consolidation loans the maximum maturity date is thirty years.
-As of December 31, 2017, the Program's principal balance in the student loan portfolio was \$213,453,070 of student loans at interest rates ranging from 2.37% to 9.00%.
+As of December 31, 2018, the Program's principal balance in the student loan portfolio was \$182,674,343 of student loans at interest rates ranging from 2.37% to 9.00%.
 Interest on loans is recognized over the term of the loan and is calculated using the simple-interest method on principal amounts outstanding.

 Each student loan purchased or originated by the Program has a loan guarantee agreement in effect covering at least 98% for loans first guaranteed prior to July 1, 2006 and 97% for loans first guaranteed on or after July 1, 2006 of the principal and interest outstanding on the student loan issued under the FFELP in accordance with the Higher Education Act.
 However, all loans must meet due diligence requirements in order to be eligible for federal guarantee.
 The Program feels substantially all loans under the Program have met all necessary requirements.
 In the event of any denied default claim due to an error by the originating lender or a servicer, the Program may have recourse against the servicers and/or the original lending institution.
 Loans are considered past due based on their contractual terms.
-Loans that are past due 90 days or more and still accruing interest amounted to \$11,864,126 at December 31, 2017.
+Loans that are past due 90 days or more and still accruing interest amounted to \$11,892,082 at December 31, 2018.

-Delinquent student loans (past due 90 days or more) included in the accompanying financial statements represented 5.17% of total loans.
-As a result of the aforementioned, the Program has included a reserve of \$226,047 for uncollectible loans at December 31, 2017.
+Delinquent student loans (past due 90 days or more) included in the accompanying financial statements represented 6.52% of total loans.
+As a result of the aforementioned, the Program has included a reserve of \$182,492 for uncollectible loans at December 31, 2018.